jvegar/obsidian-vault-jevr/notes/2025-09-09_Reading-Windows-files-from-WSL.md

 were disabled.

 ## Cause
-When Obsidian, tried to read the vault from Windows file system, internally there was a convertion I/O process which added to much load to reading operations.
+When NeoVim tries to read the vault from Windows file system, it has to go trough a translation layer to access the Windows NT file system.
+Thi I/O overhead on every keystroke can turn a tiny delay into a noticeable lag.

 ## Solution
-After moving the vault from Windows file system to
-WSL file system, the performace increased considerably.
+After moving the vault from Windows file system to the WSL file system, the performace increased considerably, as a result the lag disappeared.